-Is the smart home (market) getting boring?
+Is the smart home market in a lull?

 Ring launches an alarm system.
 Apple introduces Siri Shortcuts.
 Google says you can have a “Continued Conversation” with your smart speaker.
 Amazon launches a voice-enabled A/V controller and streamer.
 Philips launches outdoor Hue lights.
 All of these products are nice improvements, but where’s the true innovation?